dariuspasca/roleever-website/content/en/pages/tos.md

 ---
 title: Terms and Conditions

-meta_header: RoleEver - Terms and Conditions
+og_title: RoleEver | Terms and Conditions
-meta_description: RoleEver is an app to play tabletop RPGs on your smartphone

-og_title: RoleEver - RPG by Chat
 og_type: website
-og_description: RoleEver is an app to play tabletop RPGs on your smartphone
+og_description: RoleEver is an application to play pen and paper RPGs by chat on your smartphone.
+All the necessary tools to play at your fingertips.
+Game chat, character sheets, dice rolls, custom game systems, d&d 5e integrations and much more.
+RoleEver is available both on iOS and Android!
 og_image: https://storage.googleapis.com/roleever-public-assets/www/share.jpg
 og_url: https://www.roleever.com

 twitter_card: summary_large_image
-twitter_site: roleever
+twitter_site: \@roleever
-twitter_title: RoleEver - RPG by Chat
+twitter_title: RoleEver | Terms and Conditions
-twitter_description: RoleEver is an app to play tabletop RPGs on your smartphone
+twitter_description: RoleEver is an application to play pen and paper RPGs by chat on your smartphone.
+All the necessary tools to play at your fingertips.
+Game chat, character sheets, dice rolls, custom game systems, d&d 5e integrations and much more.
+RoleEver is available both on iOS and Android!
 twitter_image: https://storage.googleapis.com/roleever-public-assets/www/share.jpg

-twitter_ios_country:
-twitter_ios_name:
+twitter_ios_name: RoleEver - RPGs by chat
-twitter_ios_id:
+twitter_ios_id: 1498035308
 twitter_ios_url:

-twitter_android_name:
+twitter_android_name: RoleEver - RPGs by chat
-twitter_android_id:
+twitter_android_id: com.RoleEver
 twitter_android_url:
 ---